codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Git providers and runtimes**

-Your Codefresh account is linked to a specific Git provider.
+Your Codefresh account is always linked to a specific Git provider.
 This is the Git provider you select when installing the first hybrid runtime in your Codefresh account.
+All hybrid runtimes in the same account use the same Git provider.
-If you have multiple instances of the same Git provider, you must also select the specific server host to associate with the runtime.
-Other hybrid runtimes in the account use the same Git provider on the same Git server.
+If Bitbucker Server is your Git provider, you must select the specific server instance to associate with the runtime.

->To change your Git provider for your Codefresh account after installation, contact Codefresh support.
+>To change the Git provider for your Codefresh account after installation, contact Codefresh support.

 **Hybrid runtime**